axibase/atsd/README.md

 ### Example

-To store some temperature observations for bioreactor `BR1740` enclosure located at site `SVL2` in Sunnyvale, as well as room temperature at the same site, send the below into ATSD.
+To store some temperature observations for bioreactor `BR1740` enclosure located at site `SVL2` in Sunnyvale, as well as room temperature at the same site, send these commands into ATSD.

-Metadata commands contain descriptive attributes and can be sent only once (or whenever these attributes change).
+Metadata commands contain descriptive attributes and can be sent only once, or whenever these attributes change.

 ```elm
 entity e:BR1740 t:type=Bioreactor t:city=Sunnyvale t:site=SVL2